unahouExosite/docs/exositeready/gwe/getting_started.md

   To see what the MAC address of any interface is, you can use the `gwe --mac-address IFACE` command.

-### Use a Your Own Serial Number
+### Use Your Own Serial Number

-Depending on the needs of you IoT solution, you may need to specify your own serial number.
+Depending on the needs of your IoT solution, you may need to specify your own serial number.
 To do this, use the `--set-uuid UUID` command-line switch.

   **Example**:

-  The example, below, shows the command for configuring GWE to use the MAC address of iface `eth0` as its serial number (a.k.a. *uuid*).
+  The example, below, shows the command for configuring GWE to use the MAC address of iface `eth0` as its serial number (a.k.a., *uuid*).
 After configuring GWE, it prints the new configuration to the console.

   ```
   $ gwe --set-uuid 12345